 Due to individual state regulations, Johns Hopkins Medicine may not be able to conduct a telemedicine visit with patients who live in a state other than the state where your provider’s office is located.
 Please ask your provider if you can be seen via telemedicine before you schedule a video visit.
 If you are looking to schedule an appointment with another department not listed here, please visit that department’s website and call to see if you have the option for a telemedicine appointment.

 What Is Telemedicine?

 Telemedicine at Johns Hopkins Medicine makes it possible for patients to talk in real time with some of the world’s leading practitioners through computers, smartphones or tablets.

 Some patients use telemedicine at home, while some participate through community centers, care facilities, schools or emergency rooms equipped with telemedicine connections to Johns Hopkins doctors.

 Virtual connections are secure and HIPAA compliant.
-Professional world language or sign language interpreters are available to join a telemedicine video or phone visit.
+Professional world language or sign language interpreters, as well as real time captioners, are available to join a telemedicine visit.